jon-engelbert/thermostat/README.md

 This is a Raspberry Pi based thermostat.
 The word "hat" as applied to a Raspberry Pi includes an EEPROM with the proper device-tree overlay and driver code on it.
-Since I don't know how to do that yet, this is just a "lid".
+Since I don't know how to do that yet, this is just a "cap".
+As usual for a project that is in development, a lot of the text below is more of a "what we're trying to be" rather than a "what it is already".
+Futuristic optimism follows.

 The printed circuit board and corresponding drivers and application code are designed to work with a Raspberry Pi model A+ and a PiTFT frame-buffer resistive touch-screen